azurecitadel/azurecitadel.github.io/automation/terraform/lab4.md

 ## Using count

 OK, we'll now modify the app service plan and app service stanzas to make them multi-region.
 This is done by using the count meta parameter.

+> Note that the example still uses the Linux free tier.
+In some subscription offers this will be limited to one per subscription.
+If so then either switch to Windows, or change the sku and tier tro Standard and S1 respectively.

 Here is a dummy example:

 ```ruby
 resource "azurerm_provider_type" "terraformid" {